cathiele/rpngo/README.md

 Memory is usually a precious resource on a microcontroller, with a couple hundred kilobytes considered a generous offering.
-As a quick refresher, there are usually 4 types of memory the CPU can use direct addressing with:
+As a quick refresher, there are usually 4 types of directly accessible memory:

-- *Read only*: Data and code stored in flash memory.
+- *Read only*: Data and code stored in flash memory
 - *Static*: Globally-defined structures
 - *Stack*: Memory that holds small local variables for functions
 - *Heap*: General purpose memory that can be used when the above choices don't work well.